Books On Books Collection – Karen Kunc

 Personal Libraries Library (Winter 2009-10 to Spring/Summer 2021)

 Imagine belonging to a library composed of selected personal libraries and housed on another continent.
-Imagine that the librarian who selects those personal libraries and hunts down copies of the works (preferably the same editions) needed to recreate completely those libraries also constantly harvests the libraries for connections among them and delivers them to you in the form of ephemera.
+Imagine that the Librarian who selects those personal libraries and hunts down copies of the works (preferably the same editions) needed to recreate those libraries completely is also constantly harvesting them for cross-references and delivers the discoveries to you in the form of ephemera.
 It exists.
 I have a library card for it.

 Personal Libraries Library (2009 to present)